 Reflection and quarterly progress meetings will help you to identify your employees’ strengths and struggles – with that information you can revisit training, learn more about your employees’ management style and identify opportunities to incorporate future training.

 There’s a lot to unpack here.
 There’s lots of evidence here to explain the importance of continually improving knowledge and practice to help us understand new ideas.
 As we’ve covered implementing a continuous learning framework into your elearning is essential.
 To incorporate features that promote continuous learning requires a lot of effort and consideration from an early stage.
 Creating an LMS which helps aid retention and personal growth needs more than just a bunch of content.
-The ongoing assessments both online and offline are absolutely key for students to grasp concepts and feel confident in applying them in real life while fulfilling that needs to constantly learn and grow.
+The ongoing assessments both online and offline are absolutely key for students to grasp concepts and feel confident in applying them in real life while fulfilling that need to constantly learn and grow.

 To discuss the inclusion of continuous learning within your LMS, speak to one of our elearning experts today.